Instructions for requesting a statement

 7. Material management and information security plan (a plan for processing, storing, using and archiving material)

-8. Description of the file form provided by the Data Protection Ombudsman if personally identifiable information is collected during the study.
-Instructions for filling in the form must also be available.
+8. A written description of personal data processing instructed by the Office of The Data Protection Ombudsman if personally identifiable information is collected during the study.

 9. Any other appendices